Judy’s Hot Chocolate Recipe from The Santa Clause

 The Starving Chef is supported by Hungry People like you.
 When you make a purchase through an affiliate link on my site, I may earn a little bit of cash on the side (at no extra cost to you) to help keep my kitchen running.
 Read our disclosures here.

-I remember being very concerned as a four-year-old that we didn’t have a fireplace – and how would Santa enter our home without one?
-Well, The Santa Clause made sure to answer this question for my childhood-self in a satisfactory manner that solidified my belief in Santa for many years.
+I remember being very concerned as a four-year-old that we didn’t have a fireplace—and how would Santa enter our home without one?
+Well, The Santa Clause made sure to answer this question for my childhood self in a way that solidified my belief in Santa for many years.
+Plus, it added an extra sprinkle of magic knowing that elves like Judy were hard at work making sure Santa (and all of us) got the best cocoa possible.
+Judy said she’d been perfecting her hot chocolate recipe for 1200 years, and honestly, it shows.
+There’s something so comforting about the thought of sipping that iconic hot chocolate while Santa’s sleigh flies overhead.

 Making Judy’s Hot Chocolate

-This hot chocolate recipe relies heavily own my own childhood nostalgia for hot cocoa.
+This hot chocolate recipe relies heavily on my own childhood nostalgia for hot cocoa.
+Here’s what you need:

-• evaporated milk – this addition will make the hot chocolate silky smooth
+• Evaporated milk: This addition will make the hot chocolate silky smooth and a bit richer.

-• heavy cream – when shaken, adds air and fluffiness
+• Heavy cream: When shaken, it adds air and fluffiness to the drink.

-• semi-sweet chocolate chips – I recommend semi-sweet over dark chocolate for this recipe; it will be very rich chocolate (but feel free to adjust the amount of chocolate to your personal preference)
+• Semi-sweet chocolate chips: Semi-sweet is preferred over dark chocolate for this recipe to achieve a balanced chocolate flavor (feel free to adjust the amount to your personal preference).

-• hot fudge sundae topping – for the “extra chocolate” in the cold foam
+• Hot fudge sundae topping: Adds the “extra chocolate” in the cold foam, making it even more decadent.

 “Not too hot, not too cold.
 Extra chocolate.”

-The secret to the perfecr hot chocolate isn’t necessarily the cream or cocoa.
-In fact, getting the temperature just right is the key to the highest amount of enjoyment.
+The secret to the perfect hot chocolate isn’t necessarily the cream or cocoa.
+In fact, getting the temperature just right is the key to the highest enjoyment.

-This recipe has two chocolatey phases – the first is heating the milk, evaporated milk and marshmallows together with the chocolate chips to make a thick but smooth chocolate sauce.
+This recipe has two chocolatey phases—the first is heating the whole milk, evaporated milk, and marshmallows together with the chocolate chips to make a thick but smooth chocolate sauce.
 You want this chocolate to be steaming hot, but as soon as it starts to bubble, remove it from the heat so it doesn’t start to cook and burn.

-The second phase is to make a cold chocolate cream to mix into the chocolate sauce to make the perfect hot chocolate – in both temperature and taste.
+The second phase is to make a cold chocolate cream to mix into the chocolate sauce, achieving the perfect hot chocolate in both temperature and taste.

 “Shaken, not stirred.”